 Here you will find

-or not it will work for you is of course, not guaranteed.
-Different
+or not the diet will work for you is of course, not guaranteed.

-honey, usually before meals (sip slowly), as a means to help suppress
+honey.
+It's usually taken before meals (sip slowly) as a means to help suppress

 Mix the ingredients together and sip before meals.